Kostas Mitroglou: 2009–10 season

 After Valverde left Olympiacos, Mitroglou saw increased playing time.
 He scored his first goal of the season against Sheriff Tiraspol in a 2–0 first leg away win in the UEFA Champions League play-offs, also scoring in the return leg (a 1–0 home win).
 Mitroglou scored the equalizing goal in an eventual 2–1 defeat of Standard Liège in a UEFA Champions League group stage match on 21 October 2009.
-He also scored in home wins against Asteras Tripoli (3–0) and Ergotelis (2–1).
+He also scored in home wins against Asteras Tripolis (3–0) and Ergotelis (2–1).
 His next goal came in an away draw (2–2) against PAS Giannina after an assist by Dudu Cearense.
 He also scored a goal in a heavy 3–1 away loss to Panserraikos.

 Mitroglou scored both goals in a 2–0 win against rivals Panathinaikos after assists by Dudu Cearense and Jaouad Zairi.
 He added two more goals in a 5–1 home win against Levadiakos.
 He scored in the club's 2–1 loss to Bordeaux in the Champions League round of 16, which saw Olympiacos eliminated following a 3–1 aggregate loss.
 His next goal came in Olympiacos' 2–0 win against Atromitos.